Prime Minister Imran Khan blames Sindh government for flour and fertilizer crisis - ExBulletin

 Prime Minister Imran Khan blames Sindh government for flour and fertilizer crisis

-ISLAMABAD: Prime Minister Imran Khan on Friday held the Sindh government responsible for the wheat flour and fertilizer crisis, FYR News reported.
+Prime Minister Imran Khan on Friday held the Sindh government responsible for the wheat flour and fertilizer crisis.

 According to the details, the prime minister held a meeting with members of Pakistan Tehrek-e-Insaaf (PTI) here in Islamabad to discuss the political and economic situation in the country.
 The issue related to the flour and fertilizer crisis was also discussed during the meeting.